 8 Tips for Creating Compelling Nonprofit Job Postings

-In the midst of the Great Reshuffle, it’s more important than ever to write job descriptions that truly capture what it’s like to work at your nonprofit, and what a candidate will need to thrive in the role.
-A laundry list of responsibilities and requirements won’t win hearts or minds, especially for candidates who are looking to move out of roles they’ve found unfilling.
+In a competitive nonprofit talent landscape, it’s more important than ever to write job descriptions that truly capture what it’s like to work at your nonprofit, and what a candidate will need to thrive in the role.
+A laundry list of responsibilities and requirements won’t win hearts or minds, especially for candidates who are looking to move out of roles they’ve found unfulfilling.

 1. Create a strong opener

-Today’s candidates are looking at nearly twice as many job postings per application as they were two years ago.
+Candidates are busy and often reviewing a number of different job postings.
 That means that if your job description doesn’t start strong, they may click away before they even get to the important parts.

 It’s crucial to strike the right balance between compelling and concise.
 One way to do this is to make your introduction about your candidate first, allowing you to grab their attention before you start talking about your organization.
 Speak to readers directly by using “you” and “your” statements, rather than phrases like “the ideal candidate,” then hook candidates with your amazing mission.

 Feeding America is one nonprofit that uses this approach to great effect.
-When hiring for an Innovation Manager, their job description opened by getting readers to picture themselves in a role where they could make a real difference, before zooming out to talk about the organization’s broader team and mission:
+All of their current job openings on LinkedIn begin by getting readers to picture themselves in a role where they could make a real difference, before zooming out to talk about the organization’s broader team and mission:

 “Imagine a place where your talent can make a meaningful difference in people’s lives.
 Working at Feeding America is a uniquely rewarding experience in which our employees work together as vital parts of a much larger mission.
 We are innovative, mission-focused, diverse, collaborative, values-driven and focused on results.”